jiverson002/efika-dist/README.md

 ## Conan package recipe for [*Efika*](https://github.com/jiverson002/efika-dist.git)

-High performance sparse fixed-radius library for high-dimensional data.
+High performance sparse fixed-radius library for sparse high-dimensional data.

 The packages generated with this **conanfile** can be found on [Bintray](https://bintray.com/jiverson002/public-conan/efika%3Ajiverson002).